catniplab/latent_dynamics_workshop/README.md

         and finally
         `pip install git+https://github.com/yuanz271/vlgpax.git`

-1. Activate the conda environment using `conda activate lvmworkshop`
+3. Activate the conda environment using `conda activate lvmworkshop`

+4. cd to the project main directory after cloning the repo (`cd latent_dynamics_workshop`) and run the following command to install [XFADS](https://github.com/catniplab/xfads/) (eXponential FAmily Dynamical Systems) and its dependencies \
+   `pip install -e xfads/` \
+   (`xfads/` is the submodule folder that contains the `pyproject.toml` file and the xfads package folder)

 ## Datasets